Quality Reports - Children's Hospital of Wisconsin in the Fox Valley

 Patient and family experience (all infants)

 Why we measure it - For us to understand how we are doing, we ask our patients and families to tell us about their care experiences.
-Our goal is for everyone to have the best possible experience with us, so while "very good" is a great answer, we use only the response "excellent" to track our progress.
-We also know that patients and families who rate their care as "excellent" will most likely refer others to our care.
+Our goal is for everyone to have the best possible experience with us, so while a score of 7 or 8 out of 10 is good, we use only the ratings of 9 or 10 to track our progress.
+We also know that patients and families who rate their visit as a 9 or 10 will refer others to our care.

 About the data - Children's uses a third-party vendor to survey patients and families and obtain feedback about their overall experience.
 Children's uses the feedback from this survey to direct changes that will improve the patient and family experience.